-You’ve probably experienced this one.
-A heat wave is covering the Austin area and the air conditioner in your home begins blowing out warm air or stops working completely.
-Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, as you and your family brave the heat.
+It never fails.
+A heat wave is covering the Austin area and the air conditioner in your home starts blowing out warm air or stops operating completely.
+Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
 While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the chance of this happening to you this summer.

 Ensure Maximum Air Flow

-For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
-If Air blockage or obstruction of any kind can end up translating to money out of pocket for you.
+For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
+If Air blockage or obstruction of any kind can cause problems in your unit.
 To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat